 Homemade Herbal Cough Syrup – the Infusion Method

-- Set a pot on the stove and set it to boil on medium-high, add roots or dried berries.
-(Woody or solid dried herbal plant matter will need more time in the heat to release their medicines).
+- Set a pot on the stove.
+Turn it on medium-high, add roots or dried berries, and bring it up to a boil.
+Woody or solid dried herbal plant matter will need more time in the heat to release their oils.

-- Add the dried herbs and flowers to the simmering liquid and remove the whole pot from heat.
+- Next, add the dried herbs and flowers to the simmering liquid and remove the whole pot from heat.
+These aromatic plants do not need to be boiled!
 Cover and let it sit for at least 15 minutes.

-- Strain the liquid into a new pot, and squeeze all the herbs.
-Get all the goodness that you can out of it!
+- Strain the liquid into a new pot, and squeeze all the herbs to get all the goodness that you can out of it!

-- Measure the amount of liquid you have, and add half that measurement of honey.
+- Measure the amount of liquid you have.
+Add half that measurement of honey.
 Stir to dissolve the honey.

 Roots & Berries